What Are the Common Disorders Affecting the Cornea?

 2. The Cornea Has No Blood Vessels or Lymphatic Vessels:

-This absence of blood vessels is a remarkable adaptation to enable clear vision.
-The conditions such as contact lens wear or corneal graft, or interstitial keratitis can cause a growth of blood vessels onto the cornea and disrupt the corneal clarity.
+The absence of blood vessels is a remarkable adaptation that enables clear vision.
+Conditions such as contact lens wear, corneal graft, or interstitial keratitis can cause the growth of blood vessels onto the cornea and disrupt the corneal clarity.

 3. The Orientation of Fibers of the Cornea Is Very Precise: